openzipkin-attic/docker-zipkin/README.md

 * [zipkin-web](https://github.com/openzipkin/zipkin/blob/master/zipkin-web/README.md#configuration)

 Additionally, docker-specific environment variables are described below.
-See the docker-compose files for additional examples of how these variables may be set.
+See the docker-compose files for examples of how these variables may be set.

-### Storage
+### STORAGE_TYPE

-Both the `zipkin-query` and the `zipkin-collector` containers need to be configured to talk to a storage.
-The backend is determined by the `STORAGE_TYPE` environment variable, and the available values are "cassandra" or "mysql".
+Both the `zipkin-query` and the `zipkin-collector` containers need to be configured to talk to a storage backend.
+The backend is determined by the `STORAGE_TYPE` environment variable.
+The currently available storage types are "cassandra" or "mysql".

 If `STORAGE_TYPE=cassandra`, then the container expects for one of these two additional environment variables to be set: